London 2012: Eyes on Millennium Stadium as Olympics open

 Rugby league's Challenge Cup final, world championship boxing, the world's first indoor cricket match, speedway and equestrian have all featured there.

 And it has also been the venue for some of the biggest artists in music including Madonna, Take That, Oasis, REM, Bruce Springstein, U2 and a Tsunami Relief show in 2005.
-It also hosted a tribute concert to Michael Jackson following his death where a number of high profile musicians played.'Bold decision'
+It also hosted a tribute concert to Michael Jackson following his death where a number of high profile musicians played.